A Seusea and the Four Gladiators tale. In this story, Horoth encounters the abhuman.

 But I would get no peace, not with my senses going off like a temple klaxon.
 I’m sitting by the campfire listening to the small talk of a dozen men, while my mind is screaming.
 Finally, I plead that I need to piss, and I go for a wander.

 I head around the rear of the wagon, away from the light.
 Whatever is inside knows I’m there now.
 I can feel a subtle pressure in my mind, and I’m being probed and judged.
-This is no tomb guardian or stranded corpse.
+This is no tomb guardian or stranded corpse denied a holy burial.
 This is something else, and it’s something that hungers, thirsts and hates.

 I kneel beside the wagon, and push myself under the tarpaulin.
 It’s a prison carriage, I can tell that straight away.
 A stoutly made thing of reinforced wood and iron, with small barred windows.
 The presence in my mind is urging me to come to one of those windows.
 I should be shitting myself empty, but I’m calm.
 Strangely so.